component-driven/cypress-axe/readme.md

 ## Install and configure

 - Add as a dev dependency of your project with: `npm i -D cypress-axe`
+- If you don't already have them, install the peer dependencies with: `npm i -D cypress axe-core`
 - Include the commands in your Cypress specs by adding `import 'cypress-axe'` to the `Cypress` > `Support` > `index.js` file.

 ## Commands